 Q: I am from a media outlet and I’d like to come to an Elite 11 Regional.
 Do I need to pre-register to attend?

 A: Yes, media outlets must pre-register and be pre-approved before coming to an Elite 11 Regionals.
 ALL media must complete this form to request a media credential.
-Please email Chelsea Tupuola at firstname.lastname@example.org to request media credentials for the event.
+Please email Chelsea Tupuola at firstname.lastname@example.org if you have any other questions regarding media.